Study in Scotland

 Each university sets their undergraduate fees individually which is the same as universities in England.
 You can find this information on their websites.

-If you live in Europe but outside the UK
+If you live in the European Economic Area

 If you live in anywhere else in the world

-If you are from outside the UK and you want to study in Scotland you may need to apply for a student visa.
+If you are from outside the EEA and you want to study in Scotland you may need to apply for a student visa.

 Make sure you leave plenty of time to complete your applications and allow time for entry clearance, if you require a visa.